Law report: Publications

+Oceania

 Australia

 The Commonwealth Law Reports are the authorised reports of decision of the High Court of Australia.
 The Federal Court Reports are the authorised reports of decisions of the Federal Court of Australia (including the Full Court).
 Each state and territory has a series of authorised reports, e.g. the Victorian Reports, of decisions of the superior courts of the state or territory.